 Every Day Optimal currently offers:

 which incorporates turmeric for fast-acting pain relief.
-To learn more about our future Turmeric & CBD products, sign up for our newsletter to stay in the know by clicking on the login button on our home page.
+To learn more about our future Turmeric CBD Oil & CBD products, sign up for our newsletter to stay in the know by clicking on the login button on our home page.

 Side Effects of Turmeric and CBD

 As of yet, there are very few side effects found that can be caused by turmeric, though some individuals may experience some nausea.